LABIOQUIM/visualdynamics/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/LABIOQUIM/visualdynamics)
 [![GitHub](https://img.shields.io/github/license/LABIOQUIM/visualdynamics)](https://github.com/LABIOQUIM/visualdynamics/blob/master/LICENSE)

-Visual Dynamics is a web platform that automates the generation and execution of molecular dynamics with GROMACS and provides graphical outputs of said dynamic.
+Visual Dynamics is a web platform that automates the generation and execution of molecular dynamics with GROMACS and provides some useful and nice graphical outputs.

 ## Quick Start
 There's some steps that need to be taken to get everything ready, but we already do that for you.
 Just run `./run -i`.